-Note: Failure to use the omprun command under DMX will cause the application to use the slower GLX indirect rendering support in DMX to draw OpenGL to all screens.
+On systems that do no meet these requirements, failure to use the omprun command under DMX will cause the application to use the slower GLX indirect rendering support in DMX to draw OpenGL to all screens.

-The omprun script causes an OpenGL application to use the intermediate 3D proxy libraries instead of the normal OpenGL library.
+OpenGL Multipipe causes an OpenGL application to use the intermediate 3D proxy libraries instead of the normal OpenGL library.
 This enables the OpenGL application to behave correctly when its windows are moved across parts of the logical screen.
 Such an application is considered to be started in multipipe-unaware mode (or simply, unaware mode), since it is not aware of the underlying graphics hardware structure.